handrews4/CI_PP1_SH/README.md

 Content

-Text from - Wikipedia Article
-Icons in the further reading section from FontAwesome Fonts from Google Fonts colors selected from Quackit https://www.quackit.com/css/css_color_codes.cfm and https://rgbacolorpicker.com/
+Text adapted from - Wikipedia Article and British Museum website Icons in the further reading section from FontAwesome Fonts from Google Fonts colors selected from Quackit https://www.quackit.com/css/css_color_codes.cfm and https://rgbacolorpicker.com/